rappopo/dab/README.md

 var Dab = require('@rappopo/dab-couch'),
   dab = new Dab({ url: 'http://localhost:5984', dbName: 'mydb' })

-// everything below this line should still the same dab.find().then(function (results) => { ... })
+// everything below this line should still be the same dab.find().then(function (results) => { ... })
 ```